Evaluating Evaluation Metrics: A Framework for Analyzing NLG Evaluation Metrics using Measurement Theory: Limitation

 Evaluating evaluation metrics for NLG models should not be treated as a single-shot task.
 Instead, as suggested in Messick's unified theory of validity \cite{messick1995validity}, it is essential to continuously gather cumulative evidence of validity to ensure the ongoing effectiveness and reliability of the metrics.
-The process of accumulating validity evidence is an iterative and dynamic endeavor that aligns with the evolving landscape of NLG models and their applications.
+The process of accumulating valid evidence is an iterative and dynamic endeavor that aligns with the evolving landscape of NLG models and their applications.
+Future studies are necessary to collect other types of evidence, such as a metric's ability to predict users' preferences, to continuously evaluate the effectiveness of an NLG metric.

-Cumulative evidence of validity refers to the collection of diverse evidence from various sources and contexts that support the intended interpretation and use of evaluation metric scores.
-As new models, tasks, and domains emerge, it is crucial to revisit and revise evaluation metrics to ensure their relevance, accuracy, and robustness.